diegopliebana/diegopliebana.github.io/_pages/cv.md

 <h1 id="tabletop-rnd">Knowledge Transfer and Tabletop R&D</h1>

-I am a co-founder and director of <a href="https://www.tabletoprnd.co.uk/">Tabletop R&D</a>, a Queen Mary University of London spin-out created to transfer research on Artificial Intelligence for tabletop games into practical tools for professional designers and publishers.
+I am a co-founder of <a href="https://www.tabletoprnd.co.uk/">Tabletop R&D</a>, a Queen Mary University of London spin-out created to transfer research on Artificial Intelligence for tabletop games into practical tools for professional designers and publishers.

 The company builds digital twins of tabletop games and uses automated AI playtesting to generate large-scale quantitative evidence about balance, strategies, scoring systems and gameplay dynamics.